 All tickets other than annual passes cost less online than at the gate, and it saves you a lot of time standing in the ticket line when you get to the park, so plan to buy your tickets in advance.
 Online ticket purchases are usually valid until the end of the following year.
-The sample prices I've included here may change at any time and are based on adult ticket prices which apply to visitors 10 and up.
+The sample prices included here may change at any time and are based on adult ticket prices.

-Children's Ticket prices are good for children ages 3 to 9.
+Children's ticket prices are good for children ages 3 to 9.
 Children 10 and older pay adult rates.
 Children under 3 are free.
-Children's ticket prices are on average just $6 less for a single day up to $15 less than an adult 5-day ticket.
+Children's ticket prices are on average just $6 less for a single day and up to $15 less than an adult five-day ticket.

 One-Day Disneyland Resort Tickets

-New One-Day Ticket Levels - In an effort to cut down on the number of people trying to visit at peak time, one-day tickets to either Disneyland Resort park now come in three levels, Peak, Regular and Value, depending on the day of your visit, so it's important before you buy your ticket online to check the calendar and see what kind of ticket you'll need for the day you want to visit, or plan the day you visit around the ticket options available.
+In an effort to cut down on the number of people trying to visit at peak time, one-day tickets to either Disneyland Resort park now come in three levels, Peak, Regular, and Value.
+It's important before you buy your ticket online to check the calendar and see what kind of ticket you'll need for the day you want to visit, or plan the day you visit around the ticket options available.
 You can save as much as $27 per person on a single-day ticket by visiting on an off-season weekday, compared to a peak season weekend.

 Value days tend to be most days that Southern California kids have school.
-There are no Value dates in June, July or December.
+There are no Value dates in June, July, or December, during the high season.

 Multi-Day Disneyland Resort Tickets

 There is no Value or Peak pricing for multi-day tickets.
 The more days you visit, the lower the price per day.
-A one-day Park Hopper on a Peak day is $174, but each day as part of a 5-day Park Hopper is $70 per day.
+A one-day Park Hopper on a Peak day is $174 compared to $70 a day with the 5-day Park Hopper pass.
 The One-Park-Per-Day ticket goes down to $61 per day with a 5-day ticket.

 Multi-day tickets do not have to be used on consecutive days.
 You have 13 days from the first entry to use the additional days.
-So if you suffer from theme-park fatigue, you can plan a relaxing day at the beach in between park days.
+So if you suffer from theme-park fatigue, you can plan a relaxing day at the beach or at the resort in between park trips.